How to Rent With Pets - Tips for Finding (and Keeping) a Pet-Friendly Rental

 Excerpted From: Pet-Friendly Housing - How to Rent With Pets

 Landlords want to protect their investment.
 As a pet owner, you want to show a prospective landlord that you are a responsible tenant and a responsible pet owner.
 You want to convince the landlord that it would be a good thing to have you as a tenant!
 Here are a few things to consider when renting with pets:

-- Be a good neighbor.
 Make sure your pets don't disturb your neighbors, whether it's with noise, pets wandering loose, or unsightly messes.
-Remember that your landlord has to deal with complaints and won't be happy if it keeps happening!
+Remember that your landlord has to deal with complaints and won't be happy if it keeps happening.

-- Check your rental agreement first before you get a pet.
-Most of the time you will need to get approval from your landlord before you get a pet, even if you already have one.
+Most of the time you will need to get approval from your landlord before you get a pet (even if you already have one, you'll need permission to bring one into the rental unit).
 Many rental units have a limit on the number of pets you can have, the size of the pet, or the types of pets allowed.

 Although landlords and tenants are often at odds about the issue of allowing pets in rental units, there are many successful landlord-tenant relationships that include pets.
 Landlords are happy to have responsible tenants with pets as it can mean less turnover.
 Tenants with pets are likewise happy to have decent "pets allowed" housing and will take good care of the rental unit.